-In addition to mPOS, we made important contributions to the understanding of mtDNA recombination/repair/replication, and the biology of mitochondrial carrier proteins.
+In addition to mPOS, we contributed to the understanding of mtDNA recombination/repair/replication, and the biology of mitochondrial carrier proteins.

 1. mtDNA recombination/replication/repair and maintenance - We discovered the MGM101 (Mitochondrial Genome Maintenance 101) gene by forward genetic screen for mtDNA maintenance genes in 1993.
 We then found that Mgm101 is a Rad52-family protein of bacteriophage origin that is essential for mtDNA recombination and replication.
 We also found that the Krebs-cycle enzyme, aconitase, is essential for maintaining mtDNA integrity in yeast.